malloydata/malloy/docs/_src/language/join.md

 }
 ```

-## Using Fields from Joined Explores
+## Using Fields from Joined Sources

-When an explore is joined in, its fields become nested within the parent explore.
-Fields from joined explores can be referenced using `.`:
+When a source is joined in, its fields become nested within the parent source.
+Fields from joined sources can be referenced using `.`:

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/flights.malloy", "size":"large"}